daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 10. Go to the Application area, and validate that ERP Purchase Orders can now be listed.

-11. On Modeling area, navigate to tab *"[Entity Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed *"After Change"*.
+11. On Modeling area, navigate to *"PurchaseOrder"* tab *"[Entity Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed *"After Change"*.
 This behaviour will be used to set default values on Commitment instances.

     Copy and paste the following code: